sickozell/SickoCV/README.md

 - clocker

 ## **to do list:**
-- fix a bug on player/sampler modules that displays cursors outside module after loading a shorter sample if it's only been recorded a sample
+- fix a bug on sampler modules that displays cursors outside module after loading a shorter sample if it's only been recorded a sample
 - module test

 ## **changelog**
-- improved time stretch feature on sickoSampler2
 - added swing feature on clocker
 - fixed a bug on player/sampler modules that displays play cursor outside module after loading a shorter sample